Troppydash/stimetable.css/README.md

 RULES

 [] is a list of optional specifier
+| means xor
+... means anything else
 s: s1, s2, where s1 and s2 are the options for s, prefix the s with base classname if in a html class attribute

 EXAMPLE